segmentstream-com/segmentstream-com.github.io/_docs/google-analytics/creating-google-analytics-data-set.md

 date: 2020-06-08
 ---

-To make Google Analytics cost import ready for work you need to create a [dataset](https://support.google.com/analytics/answer/6014980){:target="_blank"} which SegmentsStream will use to store imported cost data.
+To make Google Analytics cost import ready for work you need to create a [dataset](https://support.google.com/analytics/answer/6014980){:target="_blank"} which SegmentStream will use to store imported cost data.
 Below are the steps that explain how to do this.

 ## Creating data set